 3 Dishes to Try in France

 I haven’t had bread that good until I ate a banh mi in Vietnam, which makes sense since it was the French who introduced the baguette to the Vietnamese.
-We haven’t talked about revisiting Paris but the baguette is reason enough to go back.
+We don’t have any immediate plans of revisiting France but the baguette is reason enough to go back.

 A cassoulet is a slow-cooked casserole dish made with various types of meat (typically duck, goose, and pork sausage), carrots, onions, and white beans.
 It’s originally from the south of France and is named after the traditional cooking vessel used to make it – the cassole.